alob-mtc/serverless-framework/Readme.md

 This serverless framework is a proof of concept for building, deploying, and managing serverless functions in a performant and secure way.
 It demonstrates:

-- **API Controller**: A core runtime that handles function invocation, deployment, and lifecycle management
+- **Serverless Core**: A core runtime that handles function invocation, deployment, and lifecycle management
 - **Command-line Interface (CLI)**: A tool for creating, deploying, and managing serverless functions
 - **Authentication System**: User management for controlled access to serverless resources